-Adam is an explorer of new places and ideas based in Tempe, Arizona.
-He enjoys hiking, climbing and home-brewing kombucha.
-In June 2018 he'll be climbing Pequeño Alpamayo (5410m) and Chachacomani (6074m) in Bolivia to provide research and exposure for the non-profit U.S. Expeditions and Explorations (USX).
+Adam is an African American mountaineer, backpacker and photographer based in Tempe, Arizona.
+He also enjoys hiking and home-brewing kombucha.
+He recently climbed Pequeño Alpamayo (5410m) and Chachacomani (6074m) in Bolivia to provide research and exposure for the non-profit U.S. Expeditions and Explorations (USX).
 Check out his byline in Elevation Outdoors!

 Name: Adam Mitchell

 What was your introduction to the outdoors?
 Growing up my parents took the four of us hiking, fishing and camping all around New Mexico and southern Colorado.
 Both parents grew up on the East Coast before joining the military.
 They moved to Albuquerque from San Antonio and realized there was a lot to do in the outdoors in the southwest.
 I don’t think they necessarily had a lot of experience.
 My parents took us outside and showed us these things that they were also learning about.
 Looking back it was definitely an evolution for them.
 I can sort of see where they were coming from.
 I think it’s pretty unique that we grew up going on frequent trips and visiting national parks.
 My parents successfully passed on their love of the outdoors to my siblings and I. My brothers and I also participated in Boy Scouts and became Eagle Scouts.
 So that added a baseline of technical skills and confidence in the outdoors that I think really made a difference.

 What sort of trips did you do as a family?
 We went everywhere around New Mexico.
 Even before I joined Boy Scouts I had a tour of New Mexico and parts of Colorado from going on fishing and camping trips every couple months as a child.
 We saw all the national monuments and parks in New Mexico and southern Colorado.
 We went to the Grand Canyon like three times growing up—two of which I was old enough to remember.
 I think that what makes my siblings and I different.